Savannah, Georgia: Squares

-Savannah is noted for its 22 squares, small parks arranged along five historic streets running north to south.
-Each street has from three to five squares.
+Savannah is noted for its 22 squares and small parks along five historic streets running north to south.
+Each street has between three and five squares.
 The squares vary in size and character, from the formal fountain and monuments of the largest, Johnson, to the playgrounds of the smallest, Crawford.
-Elbert, Ellis, and Liberty Squares are classified as the three "lost squares," destroyed in the course of urban development during the 1950s.
-Elbert and Liberty Squares were paved over to make way for a realignment of U.S. highway 17, while Ellis Square was demolished to build the City Market parking garage.
+Elbert, Ellis, and Liberty Squares are classified as the three "lost squares" destroyed in the course of urban development during the 1950s.
+Elbert and Liberty Squares were paved over to make way for a realignment of U.S. Route 17, while Ellis Square was demolished to build the City Market parking garage.
 The city restored Ellis Square after razing the parking garage.
-The garage has been rebuilt as an underground facility, the Whitaker Street Parking Garage, and it opened in January 2009.
+The garage was rebuilt as an underground facility, the Whitaker Street Parking Garage, and opened in January 2009.
 The restored Ellis Square opened in March 2010.
-Separate efforts are now under way to revive Elbert and Liberty Squares.
+Separate efforts are now underway to revive Elbert and Liberty Squares.

 Franklin Square is the site of Savannah's Haitian Monument, which commemorates the heroic efforts of the Chasseurs-Volontaires de Saint-Domingue in the 1779 Siege of Savannah and for an independent America.
-One of the few black regiments to fight for the American side in the Revolutionary War, the soldiers were recruited from present-day Haiti, until 1804 the French colony of Saint-Domingue.
+One of the few black regiments to fight for the American side in the Revolutionary War, the soldiers were recruited from present-day Haiti, which was the French colony of Saint-Domingue until its independence in 1804.
 Chippewa Square honors the Battle of Chippawa during the War of 1812.
 It features a large statue of James Oglethorpe, the city's founder.
 In popular culture, the square is the location of the park bench seen in the 1994 film Forrest Gump from which the title character dispenses wisdom to others waiting for a bus.

 Because both Calhoun Square (the official name until 2022) and Whitefield Square were named for prominent slaveholders, a movement was begun in 2021 to rename them Sankofa Square and Jubilee Square, respectively.
+Calhoun Square was renamed Taylor Square in 2024.